 2. Focus, focus, focus

 Just popping on to Facebook to see what’s happening?
 DON’T. Successful entrepreneurs have a laser-like focus and don’t let themselves get distracted.
-Instead, try using the Pomodoro technique and spend 25 mins on one of your blog tasks and reward yourself with a 5-minute social media break.
+Instead, try using the Pomodoro technique and spend 25 mins on one of your tasks and reward yourself with a 5-minute social media break.
 Read more about how to prioritise when you’re overwhelmed and how to use timeboxing to be more productive with the time you have.

 Alone we can be great, together we can be greater.
 Collaboration can be an excellent way to pool time, talent and resources both in business and in our personal lives – who could you partner with?
 How about sharing the school run with another Mum to get an hour back in the morning for yourself or trading skills with another business owner to save money on outsourcing?
+Hate scheduling social media?
+What could you trade with someone who LOVES it?

 4. Model others who are where YOU want to be